The Fair Debt Collection Practices Act (FDCPA)

 Debt collectors have been known to take advantage of vulnerable consumers by bullying them into paying their debts.
 Even certain law offices have been shown to function as law suit mills, where lawyers sign thousands of wrongful claims per week that are barely given a minute’s attention.

-Maybe you had to cut back on your work hours due to a medical condition and had to turn to credit cards to keep the lights on and food on the table.
+Maybe you had to cut back on your work hours due to a medical condition and had to turn to credit card debt to keep the lights on and food on the table.
 Or maybe you racked up a significant balance because you simply weren’t minding your budget.
 No matter the circumstances, those in debt are often made to feel like criminals.

 But whether life knocked you down or you made some bad decisions, the Fair Debt Collection Practices Act (FDCPA) says you still have rights when it comes to creditors’ actions.

 The FDCPA protects all private consumers (i.e. not businesses) from predatory practices creditors may use to collect balances on credit card debts, house or car loans, or medical accounts.

 What debt collection practices are illegal according to the Fair Debt Collection Practices Act?